zlt1213/sim_bot/README.md

 Minimal simulation for mobile robots using ROS2 and Gazebo(Classic and New).
 This package provides all of the necesarry files to get a simulated robot up and running.
 This includes the urdf, parameters and launch files for a robot capable of sensing its enviroment, mapping and localization, as well as autonamous and tele-operated navigation.
 There are two robots available: a 2-wheeled and a 4-wheeled differential drive robot.
 Currently four sensors are implemented: camera, depth camera, and 2D & 3D lidars.
 The package has been tested to work humble and foxy, it will be upgraded to work with jazzy in the near future.

 ### Work in progress
-The package is still being worked on and early in development
+The package is still being worked on and in development

 ## Supported on
-Currently supported:
 Ubuntu Version | ROS 2 version | Gazebo
 -- | -- | --
 [Ubuntu 20.04 LTS](https://releases.ubuntu.com/focal/) | [ROS2 Foxy](https://docs.ros.org/en/foxy/Installation.html) | Gazebo Classic